Our Senior Leadership Team

 Born and raised in Montgomery, Alabama, Dr. Holloway received his bachelor’s in Business Administration from Florida A&M University.
 He obtained his Doctorate and Masters in Administration and Supervision from Tennessee State University.
 Prior to Hermitage Hall, his leadership experience includes working with youth at the juvenile detention center as well as working with youth that have been sent to alternative learning centers due to behavior.
 Dr. Holloway believes that every student deserves a meaningful education that will provide them with the necessary tools to be productive members of society.

-Dr. Vanessa H. Phipps, Director of Nursing
+Daniel Crawford, Director of Nursing

-Sarah Steger, LPC-MHSP, CCTP, CFRC, Director of Clinical Services
+Gina Hooper, Director of Clinical Services